ashtonw7/writing-with-no-purpose/posts/caveman.md

 —Bibi and Blargh both Ogg’s cavewife.
 Also all cavewoman Ogg likes are Ogg’s cavewife.

-—But Ogg made rule that man only gets one cavewife.
+—But Ogg made rule that caveman only gets one cavewife.

 —Ogg decided that rule not apply to Ogg.